June-Skeeter/Module6_GEOS270/index.md

 #  	GIS Applications, Research, and Ethics

-This module will cover applications of GIS and ethical implications of GIS
+This module will cover applications of GIS, ethical implications of GIS

 # Deliverables